Seamonsters-2605/Seamonsters-2605.github.io/docs/obstacle-course/index.md

 **Challenge:** Make a robot to navigate a virtual obstacle course.

-Clone the Obstacle Course repository with Command Prompt by typing:
+Open Command Prompt and clone the Obstacle Course repository by typing:

 ```
 cd Documents